Having an engaged community is worth its worth in gold. People starting discussions, others responding and everyone living in perfect online harmony.

 This forum software gives everyone the chance to be a part of one community united by a common topic.

-Tribe is particularly focused on customer community-building features, and it provides its members with course creation and monetization tools.
+Tribe is particularly focused on customer community-building features, and it provides its members with course creation and monetization tools - perfect for those learning how to make money online.

 Tribe enables you to create a completely white product experience while also customizing every aspect of branding - from logos and widgets to colors and domain names.
 It allows you to use a library of applications and integrations to expand your community's capabilities.